AK-Sounds/open/README.md

 The pacing is slow.
 The sounds do not ask for your attention.
 Rather, they sit alongside and hopefully enhance whatever else is happening: the light in your room, the noise outside, or the work you're doing.

-It’s designed to be light on your computer, using little memory so it can stay open in the background.
-You can change the tone or the duration, but there are no accounts to skip or profiles to save.
-The environment only exists as long as the window stays open.
+The piece is meant to run quietly in the background with minimal fuss: no logins and no saved settings.
+You can change the tone or the duration.
+Each run is temporary, and when the sound stops, it’s gone.

 ### "Infinite" Mode and Structure
 When set to "Infinite," the piece creates a non-repeating journey using specific harmonic logic: